 Major Issues with the UWO Equation

-There are several inherent problems with this equation though, and it will cause it to be relegated to use as a topic of conversation only.
+There are several inherent problems with this Unit Watts Out vs torque equation, though.
+It will cause it to be relegated to use as a topic of conversation only.
 First of all, maximum power output actually occurs before top speed is achieved or max torque is applied in any given mode.
 It’s somewhere in the middle.

 That means that working the equation to calculate the torque or the Unit Watts Out based solely on max speed or torque is subject to some significant error.

-The other factor is that no one I found actually publishes the Constant (K) figure, which I had to work backward to find it from a manual that offered me total watts, max torque output as Newton Meters, and the corresponding no load max speeds.
+The other factor is that no one I found actually publishes the Constant (K) figure, which I had to work backward to find from a manual that offered me total watts, max torque output as Newton Meters, and the corresponding no-load max speeds.